Properties of Willingness Levels

 Participate: Sustain Participation (L4)

-Function: Participation refers to belonging to a social situation despite its intrinsic frustrations, demands and inconveniences.
+Function: Participation refers to gladly belonging to a social situation or group despite its intrinsic frustrations, demands and inconveniences.

 Table of Properties